SamueleGerminiani/carmine/README.md

 sudo apt-get install -y uuid-dev pkg-config
 ```

-* Install all dependencies in the local repository (all the dependencies will be compiled from source);
+* Install all dependencies in the local repository (all the dependencies will be compiled from the source);

 ```
 cd third_party